arnavgautam/TreeHacks2015/HOLs/HOL-BuildingWindows8AppsWithWindowsAzure/HOL.md

 	_Specifying your Notification Hub name_

-1. Wait until the new namespace is ready and click on it.
+1. Wait until the new namespace appears as **Active** and click on it.

 	![Selecting the new namespace](Images/selecting-the-new-namespace.png?raw=true "Selecting the new namespace")